eric5412/Business-Analysis-of-Hotel-Bookings/Analysis-of-Hotel-Bookings.md

 canceled and non-canceled bookings they may have for a given time period.

-Random Forest was used to predict if a booking will be canceled or not canceled based on certain independent variables, which are also called features.
+Random Forest was used to predict if a booking would be canceled or not canceled based on certain independent variables, which are also called features.
 The “is_canceled” column is the dependent variable, which is also called the target variable.